THE 8 MOST POPULAR & TRENDY LIGHT DEPTH KITCHEN CABINET PAINT COLORS

 Because you should NEVER pick a paint color without comparing it to others.

-Remember, even if colors have things in common, there will ALWAYS be shifts in LRV (depth), undertones, or temperature (or all three).
+Remember, even if colors share characteristics, there will ALWAYS be shifts in LRV (depth), undertones, or temperature (or all three).
 It’s about COMPARING colors to see which key features best suit your interior finishes!

 2. SHERWIN WILLIAMS MODERN GRAY 7632